- Create a smooth, micro-textured surface

-Inovatec manufacture mass finishing equipment since 20 years ago.
+Inovatec has been manufacturing mass finishing equipment for 20 years now.

-We promise to deliver our client the right surface, finishing solution with the best cost-saving.
+We promise to deliver our clients the right surface finishing solution with the best cost saving.

-If you have the gear components to improve surface conditions, you are welcome you send the parts to us.
+If you have the gear components to improve surface conditions, you are welcome to send the parts to us.